jakob-bagterp/index-now-for-python/docs/user-guide/search-engines/default-endpoints.md

 ```

 ### Submit to Multiple Endpoints
-If you want to submit to multiple endpoints, you can use a `for` loop to submit to each endpoint:
+If you want to submit to multiple search engine endpoints, here's how:

 ```python linenums="1" hl_lines="9-11"
 from index_now import submit_url_to_index_now, IndexNowAuthentication, SearchEngineEndpoint